In this Writer's Work review, we explain if this freelance writing service can help you find paying work.

-There’s even trackers for how long it would take to read the content vs. speaking it out loud, and – particularly useful for those who are working for a client based on time – a tracker for how long you’ve spent on a document.
+There are even trackers for how long it would take to read the content vs. speaking it out loud, and – particularly useful for those who are working for a client based on time – a tracker for how long you’ve spent on a document.

 Website performance was swift and stable while I was using the service.
 Pages and orders loaded fairly quickly, with no irksome freezes or delays when using the tools.
 Obviously, this will depend on your own local internet performance as well, but I found no complaints here.

-But if you don’t use something like Grammarly, then Writers Work does include an automatic spellchecker that will note where there seems to be issues.
+But if you don’t use something like Grammarly, then Writers Work does include an automatic spellchecker that will note where there seem to be issues.
 It’s not a full grammar tutor, but it can help you spot potential mistakes.

 Writers Work also includes some great article scoring along with its text editor.
 You get a readability score and a report on the reading level grade of the content.